-Psychiatrists are divided about these two therapies.
+JOANNE SILBERNER: Psychiatrists are divided about these two therapies.
 Paul Holtzheimer of Emory University has done some research paid for by a TMS manufacturer, and he took part in a government-funded evaluation of a TMS system.
 In that study, 68 patients sat under the electromagnet.
 Everyone thought they were getting the treatment, but only half did.
 For some, the magnetic field was aimed away from the head.

 SILBERNER: Holtzheimer has also had patients who opted for the other approach being considered by the FDA: vagus nerve stimulation.

-Dr. HOLTZHEIMER: The small wire attached to the vagus nerve - which is a nerve that comes out of the brainstem - and that electrode around the nerve, delivers stimulation to that nerve, which actually feeds back into the brain.
+HOLTZHEIMER: The small wire attached to the vagus nerve - which is a nerve that comes out of the brainstem - and that electrode around the nerve, delivers stimulation to that nerve, which actually feeds back into the brain.
 So it's a form of brain stimulation from a remote location from the vagus nerve.

-Washington, D.C. psychiatrist Wayne Blackmon is among a group of psychiatrist who think it should never have been approved.
+SILBERNER: Washington, D.C. psychiatrist Wayne Blackmon is among a group of psychiatrist who think it should never have been approved.

 SILBERNER: Blackmon doesn't agree with psychiatrists who say that given the real risk of suicide among these patients, the FDA approval was justified.

-Dr. BLACKMON: VNS is an invasive procedure.
+BLACKMON: VNS is an invasive procedure.
 So you expose people to risks without any clear-cut benefit beyond placebo.

-Joanne Silberner, NPR News, Washington.
+SILBERNER: Joanne Silberner, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.